 While team members are successfully working remotely, Ruan’s Business Continuity Task Force is developing phased plans to return to the workplace.

-“We will not return to the workplace too soon, but we look forward to gathering together in our offices.
+“We look forward to gathering together in our offices.
 Ruan’s in-person interactions are a key driver of our culture, of who we are and why we are successful.
 It is important to our customers and team members,” said Ron Hanson, chief administrative officer and task force leader.
 “We are closely monitoring federal, state, and local regulations and guidelines to make the determination for when we’ll return to our Des Moines Campus and also our nationwide operations.”

-The task force has determined that team members will return to their offices in four phases, and each phase will likely last at least two weeks.
+The task force has determined that team members will return to their offices in four phases, and each phase will likely last three to four weeks.
 Within each phase, team members might stagger their return.
-First, team leaders—about 15 percent of the workforce—will return, followed by another 25 percent.
+First, team leaders—about 20 percent of the workforce—will return on June 29, followed by another 25 percent in phase two.
 In phase three, the rest of the workforce will resume working in their offices.
-Those in phase four, who might have health concerns for themselves or their family members, will return after other issues and concerns are addressed.
+Those in phase four, who might have health concerns for themselves or their family members, will return after additional issues and concerns are addressed.

 Team members will not return until each office has protocols in place for the following:

 “We are considering different start and end times to the workday to reduce elevator congestion.
 We will limit conference room and common area use.
 We are developing mandatory cleaning and sanitizing protocols for individual workspaces, as well as common areas.
 We are evaluating our workspaces to ensure there are at least six feet between employees,” Hanson said.
 “Our task force is focused on identifying areas of risk—and then plans to mitigate those risks.”